martonlente/wordpress-require-plugins/README.md

 # wordpress-require-plugins
-A drop-in WordPress function, that requires plugin dependencies for custom themes as bespoke admin notices
+A drop-in WordPress library, that requires plugin dependencies for custom themes as bespoke admin notices